Which helmet is better: Oculus Go or Galaxy Gear VR?

 Feature Comparison

-Oculus Go will be an independent device - somethingyes, it doesn’t require a connection to a smartphone or computer.
-That is, the processor, display and sensors are integrated directly into the VR helmet.
-All that a computer requires is, in fact, for broadcasting VR games or media, but it must be powerful enough so that the picture and performance do not suffer.
-Given this difference, here is a comparison of the Oculus Go and Gear VR features:
+Oculus Go will be an independent device –that is, it does not require a connection to a smartphone or computer to operate.
+That is, the processor, display and sensors are built directly into the VR helmet.
+Anything that requires a computer – this is, in fact, for broadcasting VR games or media, but it must be powerful enough so that the picture and performance do not suffer.
+With that difference in mind, here's a spec comparison between the Oculus Go and Gear VR:

 Gear VR